-If you have a heart for missions, you will want to join one of our many task force teams that have traveled to places such as South America, Europe, Russia, and Africa.
+If you have a heart for missions, you will want to join one of our many task force teams that have traveled to places such as South America, Europe, Russia, Africa, Guatemala, Thailand, Alaska, and California.

 You’re not limited to the four walls of the classroom.
-Bethel offers educational opportunities across the country and around the world, with programs in Australia, China, Hawaii, Israel, New Zealand, Russia, and Spain.
+Bethel offers educational opportunities across the country and around the world, with programs in Australia, Costa Rica, Oxford, and Uganda.

 Rich resources in close proximity

 Mishawaka/South Bend, an active residential community in Northern Indiana, is an excellent location for your education.
 You will enjoy the safety and serenity of a suburban setting, but you can also find big-city advantages within easy reach.
-With more than 16,400 organizations in the region, you can pursue a great internship or job at a major business, health care facility, church, social service agency, or governmental office, all easily accessible from campus.
-Bethel students also have unlimited access to the Kroc Center, a multimillion-dollar community center featuring a cardio fitness and weight center, climbing wall, aquatics center, and recording studio.
+With more than 16,000 organizations in the region, you can pursue a great internship or job at a major business, health care facility, church, social service agency, or governmental office, all easily accessible from campus.

 • Baseball (m)